-The city of Kursk in South-West Russia is best known for the great tank battle fought there in 1943.
+The city of Kursk in Southwest Russia is best known for the great tank battle fought there in 1943.
 Sixty-five kilometers south of Kursk, and a little way west of the main highway, lies a tiny hamlet called Pyena.
-Today it hardly appears on the map, and no Jews live there.
-Two hundred years ago no Jews lived there either.
+Today, it hardly appears on the map, and no Jews live there.
+Two hundred years ago, no Jews lived there either.
 But it was there that Rabbi Schneur Zalman of Liadi, founder of the Chabad-Lubavitch movement, passed away on the eve following Shabbat the 27th of December 1812.
-This year the anniversary on the Jewish calendar—the 24th of Teves—falls out on Sunday the Jan.
-6, 2013.

-In anticipation of this bicentennial occasion the last year has seen the appearance of a plethora of publications—both in print and online—dedicated to the life, works and teachings of Rabbi Schneur Zalman.
+In anticipation of this bicentennial occasion, a plethora of publications have appeared—both in print and online—dedicated to the life, works and teachings of Rabbi Schneur Zalman.

-In November 2011, the Zalman Shazar Institute published a biography by Professor Immanuel Etkes of the Hebrew University of Jerusalem.
+In November 2011, the Zalman Shazar Institute published a biography by Professor Immanuel Etkes of the Hebrew University of Jerusalem, subsequently translated into English and published by Brandeis University Press in 2014.
 Etkes demonstrates that Rabbi Schneur Zalman was unique as a Chassidic leader who functioned primarily as an educator.
 According to Etkes, this pedagogical approach enabled Rabbi Schneur Zalman to successfully engage a wide cross-section of Jewish society, both the scholarly and the less educated, while preserving the central elements of the Baal Shem Tov’s mystic teachings.
 For more on this topic see here.

-The second contribution by Kehot is a twenty-six volume collection of all extant transcripts of Rabbi Shneur Zalman’s oral discourses.
+The second contribution by Kehot is a 26-volume collection of all extant transcripts of Rabbi Shneur Zalman’s oral discourses.
 This collection represents a formidable challenge to scholars, and its outstanding value is eclipsed only by the absence of a general introduction.

 Mundshine also devotes several chapters to such tangential issues as the more benign 1788 imprisonment of Rabbi Eliyahu, the Gaon of Vilna, in the Vilna City Guest House, and the elusive personality of “the Rabbi of Volpe,” a gifted contemporary of Rabbi Schneur Zalman who apparently ended his days as a drunk.
 Between this work and the aforementioned introduction by Levine, much light is cast on the shadowy politics that beset the Jewish community in Vilna, making it a bastion of opposition to the Chassidic movement and a constant thorn in Rabbi Schneur Zalman’s side.
 Ultimately, Rabbi Schneur Zalman emerged vindicated and triumphant, and established a good relationship with Rabbi Chaim of Volozhin, leader of Lithuanian Jewry and successor to the Chassidic movement’s most authoritative critic.